canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 and once you find the things about DS that make you tick, and start excelling at those.
-It's a more focused strategy than trying to be good at everything which will be ultimately prove impossible.
+It's a more focused strategy than trying to be good at everything which will  ultimately prove impossible.
-If you woth with "good at everything strategy" you won't be able to stand out in any interview as each company tends to look for *specific* skills and knowledge.
+If you go with "good at everything strategy" you won't be able to stand out in any interview as each company tends to look for *specific* skills and knowledge.